rk1a/minetest/docs-minetester/source/quickstart/hello_minetest.rst

 Executing Minetest
 ------------------

-You can jump directly into the game (skipping the main menu) by running
+You can jump directly into a single player game (skipping the main menu) by running

 .. code-block:: bash